 - The smell of sheets and pillowcases dried in the sun and wind makes for some truly luxurious slumber.

-(Pro tip: If your region has off-peak utility rates, run the dishwasher and do your laundry then.)
+For more savings, find out if your region has off-peak utility rates.
+If so, run the dishwasher and do your laundry at those times.

 Switch to DIY cleaning supplies

 Die-hard frugalists make their own laundry soap.
-“Easy, Dirt-Cheap Ways to Make Laundry Detergent” tells all.
+“3 Easy Ways to Wash Away the Cost of Laundry Soap” tells all.

 Erin Huffstetler, who blogs at MyFrugalHome.com, goes one step further: She makes her own four-ingredient dishwasher detergent.
 It takes only a couple of minutes to mix together the washing soda, kosher salt, baking soda and lemon juice, and portion it into molds.
 (Ice cube trays work fine; Huffstetler uses a silicon candy mold.)

 The cost works out to 4 cents per load, compared with 30 cents per load for the commercial variety, and there’s no borax or questionable chemicals.

-Baking soda and vinegar can replace many other commercial cleaning products can be replaced by two simple, inexpensive ingredients: baking soda and vinegar.
-The first is great as a nonabrasive porcelain scrub, deodorizer, tarnish remover, laundry brightener, oven cleaner, carpet freshener, grout de-grimer … The list goes on and on.
+Baking soda and vinegar can replace many other commercial cleaning products.
+The first is great as a nonabrasive porcelain scrub, deodorizer, tarnish remover, laundry brightener, oven cleaner, carpet freshener and grout de-grimer, among other things.
 See “77 Uses for Baking Soda — and How It Could Save Your Life.”

 Vinegar is magic.
-It can keep drains open, clean even the greasiest stove top, shine windows and mirrors, de-gunk shower heads, remove hard-water stains … Oh, the things it can do!
-For more information, see “The Case for Vinegar: 83 Amazing and Environmentally Friendly Uses.”
+It can keep drains open, clean even the greasiest stove top, shine windows and mirrors, de-gunk shower heads and remove hard-water stains.
+For more information, see “27 Money-Saving Ways to Use Vinegar in Every Room of Your Home.”